d-stephenson/d-stephenson.github.io/_posts/2021-05-06-journal-seven-des501.md

   </tr>
   <tr valign="top">
     <td><code>< input type ></code></td>
-    <td>Used to define an input field, these can be numerous types including "button", "text", "email", "radio", etc.</td>
+    <td>Used to define an input field, these can be numerous types including<br>
+     "button", "text", "email", "radio", etc.</td>
   </tr>
   <tr valign="top">
     <td><code>< placeholder ></code></td>
-    <td>Used to give a hint as to the expected value of an input being passed into a field.</td>
+    <td>Used to give a hint as to the expected value of an input being<br>
+     passed into a field.</td>
   </tr>
   <tr valign="top">
     <td><code>< link href=" " rel=" " ></code></td>